Foundational research

 Stakeholder Type

 The combination of genetic engineering and human organoids has created new opportunities for studies of human genetics.
-It has already revealed some of the secrets of how human brains uniquely diverged from other primates,13 including Neanderthals.14 Organoids are also being used to investigate novel viruses and emerging diseases.15
+It has already revealed some of the secrets of how human brains uniquely diverged from those of other primates,9 including Neanderthals.10 Organoids are also being used to investigate novel viruses and emerging diseases.11

 Future Horizons: